cloudflare/cloudflare-docs/products/analytics/src/content/graphql-api/migration-guides/graphql-api-analytics/index.md

 A few points to note:

-- Adding the `requestSource` filter for `eyeball` returns request, response byte, and visit data about only the end users of your website.
+- Adding the `requestSource` filter for `eyeball` returns request, data transfer, and visit data about only the end users of your website.
 - Instead of `requests`, the `httpRequestsAdaptiveGroups` node reports `count`, which indicates the number of requests per data center.
 - To measure data transfer, use `sum(edgeResponseBytes)`.
 Note that in the old API this was called `bandwidth` even though it actually measured data transfer.
 - `unique visitors per colocation` is not supported in `httpRequestsAdaptiveGroups`, but the `httpRequestsAdaptiveGroups` API does support `visits`.
 A visit is defined as a page view that originated from a different website or direct link.
 Cloudflare checks where the HTTP referer does not match the hostname.
 One visit can consist of multiple page views.